BellyProof Muscle V2 is now available (and it’s awesome!)

 Mechanical Stress and Damage to the Fibers

 The more microscopic trauma you inflict on muscle fibers, the more the body will have the stimulus to build bigger and stronger muscles.
-Your body responds to the stress (i.e. the time under tension and amount of tension you have used) by building the muscles to better handle this tension in the future.
+Your body responds to the stress (i.e. the famous bodybuilding tips of time under tension, squeezing the muscle and incremental increases in load) by building the muscles to better handle this tension in the future.
 In practical terms, we are also talking about registering the tension, fiber recruitment and other factors and drive a few elements that will eventually result in new protein synthesis and the laying down of new protein filaments – called actin and myosin).
 The hypertrophy of these myofibrils often receive the name “Myofibrillar hypertrophy”

 This is primarily happening during the eccentric phase (covered above in details).
 Most experts agree that the slower the eccentrics are, the greater the time under tension will be.
 Intensity wise, most experts would agree that the optimal intensities fall between 100%-175% which demonstrate the need to increase the loads during the eccentric phase for maximal results.